Togara Muzanenhamo

 Togara Muzanenhamo (born 1975) is a Zimbabwean poet born in Lusaka, Zambia, to Zimbabwean parents.
 He was brought up in Zimbabwe on his family's farm – 50 km west of the capital Harare.
 He attended St George's College, Harare.
-He studied in France and the Netherlands.
-After his studies he returned to Zimbabwe and worked as a journalist, then moved to an institute dedicated to the development of African screenplays.
-Muzanenhamo's first collection of poems, Spirit Brides, was published by Carcanet Press in 2006.
+He studied Business Administration in France and the Netherlands.
+After his studies, he returned to Zimbabwe and worked as a journalist, then moved to an institute dedicated to the development of African screenplays.

+Muzanenhamo's first collection of poems, Spirit Brides, was published by Carcanet Press in 2006, and was shortlisted for the Jerwood Aldeburgh First Collection Prize in 2006.

+Muzanenhamo won the African Poetry Book Fund's 2022 Glenna Luschei Prize for African Poetry for Virga, his fourth collection of poetry, which was also a Brittle Paper notable book of the year, an Irish Times Best Poetry Book of the Year, and a Poetry Society Autumn Recommendation.
+As noted by Brittle Paper: "Virga is a collection of poetry that covers a variety of historical events, all over the world, connected by the weather.
+Ultimately, these poems connect to themes about global change, history, and human connection."
+A review by Isabelle Baafi described it as "a collection that grapples with humanity's progress thus far, and the progress still to come in our ever-changing world."